 Resting alongside the Rhone River about 60 mi/100 km northwest of Marseille, the Provencal city of Avignon is known as the city of the popes—Pope Clement V moved the papal court to Avignon from Rome in 1309 and Pope Benedict XII commissioned the construction of the Palais des Papes, the papal palace.
 Work on the construction was continued under Pope Clement VI and was completed in 1363.

-The city's old town is a spiderweb of narrow streets, belfries and towers surrounded by magnificent ramparts....
+The city is small and easily navigable on foot.
+In addition to the beautiful sights in Avignon itself, there...
 Subscribe to travel42 to read the full Destination Guide. travel42 offers professionally written guides on more than 5,700 travel destinations and ports-of-call worldwide.
 Go to travel-42.com to learn more, or call 1.866.566.8136 to subscribe.
-Copyright (c) 2013 Northstar Travel Media, LLC. travel42.
+Copyright (c) 2015 Northstar Travel Media, LLC. travel42.